devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

    1. Press the `Create invalidation` button.
    1. Enter `/*` for the object paths and press `Create invalidation`.

-At this point you should you should be able to open up your browser, or use Curl to observe that it is the correct version.
+At this point you should be able to open up your browser, or use Curl to observe that it is the correct version.

 ```sh
 ➜  curl https://pizza.byucsstudent.click/version.json